 A typical case history of a patient presenting with a trapped nerve may sound like this:

 ‘I woke up one morning with an incredibly stiff neck.
-I could hardly turn it.
+I could hardly turn my head.
 It took me a lot longer to get changed for work – brushing my teeth, putting my jacket on and reaching for things were particularly painful.
-I took some Nurofen which seemed to free off my neck a bit but later in the day, I started to get a pain down my arm and a couple of my fingers went numb.
-Although the stiffness has improved somewhat, I’m still getting these symptoms down my arm 3 days on.’
+I took some Nurofen which seemed to free my neck a bit but later in the day I started to get a pain down my arm and a couple of my fingers went numb.
+Although the stiffness has improved, I am still getting these symptoms down my arm 3 days later.’

 Sciatica is another example of a trapped nerve.
 Sciatica can be caused by a number of different injuries such as a slipped disc, arthritis, a sacro-iliac injury or a muscle tear in the low back.